benwhalley/just-enough-r/docs/start_here.md

-Helpfully, we can do  calculations as we assign variables:
+We can also do calculations as we assign variables:

 ```r